Equinox-/unofficial-keen-schemas/README.md

 - Determine what schema you want to use from the [Schemas](#schemas) section
 - Add the URI of the schema file (ex `<Definitions xsi:noNamespaceSchemaLocation="SCHEMA_URI" ...`)
     - Determine which schema file to use by matching against what XSD Version your editor supports
-    - If your editor **does** support https:// schemas right click the XSD link, pick "Copy Link"
+    - If your editor **does** support https:// schemas right-click the XSD link, pick "Copy Link"
-    - If your editor **doesn't** support https:// schemas right click the XSD link, pick "Save Link As", save the schema to disk, and construct a file
+    - If your editor **doesn't** support https:// schemas right-click the XSD link, pick "Save Link As", save the schema to disk, and construct a file
       URI pointing to the schema (ex `file:///C:/Users/username/Downloads/medieval-vanilla.xsd`)
     - This URI, `file:///C:/.../medieval-vanila.xsd` or `https://storage.googleapis.com/.../medieval-vanilla.xsd`, is the SCHEMA_URI.